For the marathon community, what’s best in the long run isn’t great for long runs

 “I’d been following the news, so I knew it was coming,” said Michelle Novotni of Fairfax, Va., an engineer who had planned to run her first Boston Marathon on April 20.
 She was working from home as she spoke while trying to corral her toddler.
 “I’m not stressed about not being able to run Boston right now.
 The next however-many weeks, months may not be fun.
 But I think when things get better, there will be another Boston Marathon, and that is something I have to look forward to.”

-Novotni found a silver lining as well: Boston’s announcement came on a Friday, so she knew she could bag the 17-miler she had planned for the weekend, guilt-free.
-Everyone’s training schedule needed adjustments.
+Novotni found a silver lining: Boston’s announcement came on a Friday, so she knew she could bag the 17-miler she had planned for the weekend, guilt-free.

 “You can’t make a marathon plan that’s now eight months long or nine months long,” said Greg McMillan, a former pro coach who now oversees a robust online coaching service for all levels of runners.
 “Your body will break down.”